 If you don’t know the film, it follows down and out aspiring Rockstar Dewey Finn who in need of some cash, poses as a substitute teacher at prestigious prep school Horace Green and sets out to turn his class of straight A students into a mind-blowing rock band.
 My favourite work of Lord Webber’s is Jesus Christ Superstar, so I am overjoyed to see him make a return to his “rock roots” here.
 The score features some truly infectious and face melting melodies, my favourites being Stick It To The Man and You’re In The Band.
 That said, there are also moments of real warmth and tenderness in If Only You Would Listen which I felt added another dynamic that the film didn’t I think touch on as well as it could have: namely the children’s frustration at their parents, and a reprise where they thank Dewey for the difference he has made to their lives.
 Principal Mullins also gets a starring solo with Where Did The Rock Go, a song that I fell in love with from first listen as it fleshes out her character more than the film does.
 I think it’s fair to say the number of reprises in the score sometimes gets a little repetitive, but the way I looked at it was it was Lord Webber and Glenn Slater trying to drive home their creative point in making this more than an adaptation of the film, and emphasising the joy one can find in the power of music and staying true to yourself.
 It was also fun to see the Lord do things in his scores like slide in a cheeky reference to Cats and let loose with writing a Battle a la Guitar Hero for Dewey & Ned.

 At the performance I was eventually lucky enough to attend, I found out a few days before I had the privilege of seeing Gary Trainor, the Alternate Dewey.
 I know Gary from his time over at Beautiful, where he played record producer Donnie Kirshner, and when casting was announced for School of Rock I was thrilled and longed to see Gary in the role, as it it’s completely different to the role I already knew and loved him for!
 Needless to say, he didn’t disappoint in the slightest; capturing the essence of Jack Black (who played Dewey in the film), but firmly putting his own stamp on the character.
 His energy and enthusiasm is boundless and he had me properly belly laughing to the point of near distracting hiccups on multiple occasions.
-In the musical, Dewey also shares some lovely emotional moments with the kids and Principal Mullins that warmed my heart and lovely watching Gary and Florence play these, one in particular between Dewey & Tomika and another between Mason and Ms Mullins had me choked up!
+In the musical, Dewey also shares some lovely emotional moments with the kids and Principal Mullins that warmed my heart.
+One in particular between Dewey & Tomika and another between Mason and Ms Mullins had me choked up!
 Since seeing Gary, I’ve been telling all my friends who have already seen David Fynn, the principal Dewey, that they must go back and see Gary; especially if they saw him in Beautiful because he’ll blow their minds!